gpufit/Gpufit/README.md

 ## Using the Gpufit binary distribution

-Instructions for using the bindary distribution may be found in the documentation.
+Instructions for using the binary distribution may be found in the documentation.
 The binary package contains:

 - The Gpufit SDK, which consists of the 32-bit and 64-bit DLL files, and the Gpufit header file which contains the function definitions.
-The Gpufit SDK is intented to be used when calling Gpufit from an external application written in e.g. C code.
+The Gpufit SDK is intended to be used when calling Gpufit from an external application written in e.g. C code.
 - Gpufit Performance test: A simple console application comparing the execution speed of curve fitting on the GPU and CPU.
 This program also serves as a test to ensure the correct functioning of Gpufit.
 - Matlab 32 bit and 64 bit bindings, with Matlab examples.